 That his city has been captured from end to end;

-And they have burned the marshes with fire,
+And they have set the [great] marshes on fire,

 And the men of war are terrified.